Archive for March, 2009

 f(items, x)

-It might prevent confusion if generators are only used when you need lazy iteration.
+It might prevent confusion if generators are only used when one needs lazy iteration (e.g when reading from files of unbounded size)

-However, creating a list, appending to it several times and then returning it is an effort – which is probably why I want to use generators when I don’t need to.
+However, avoiding yield can be work: creating a list, appending to it several times, and then returning it is an effort.
+This is probably the reason that I use generators when I don’t need to.

 def listify(gen):